base/base/docs/specs/fjord/exec-engine.md

 multiplying the `estimatedSize` of the transaction from the above L1 cost formula by 16.
 The value of 16 assumes most of the bytes in the compressed data are non-zero.

-The `L1GasUsed` property will be deprecated due to it not accurately calculating the L1 gas used by a transaction.
+The `L1GasUsed` property is deprecated due to it not capturing the L1 blob gas used by a transaction, and will be removed in a future network upgrade.
 Users can continue to use the `L1Fee` field to retrieve the L1 fee for a given transaction.
-This field will be removed in a future network upgrade.